Skip to Main Content

 Sourcing policies

 Direct quotes — Readers can safely assume that every word between quotation marks is what the speaker said.
-Obvious detractors like “um” and false sentence starts are deleted and replaced by ellipses (…), and capitalization, punctuation and spelling are formatted for consistent style.
+Obvious detractors like “um” and false sentence starts are deleted, and capitalization, punctuation and spelling are formatted for consistent style.
 If needed, words will be added sparingly in square brackets to aid in clarifying the source’s meaning.
-In cases where the writer is referencing a press release or something a source wrote, the information will be attributed with the indicator, “source stated.”
+In cases where the writer is referencing a press release or something a source wrote, the information will be attributed with the indicator, “source stated” and no edits will be made to the written quote.
 In all instances, the intention of the original quote will be preserved.
+If it’s deemed necessary to remove part of a quote for length or any other reason, ellipses will be used to indicate that.

 Paraphrased quotes — In some instances, a source’s words may be paraphrased and incorporated into the body of a paragraph rather than directly quoted.
 This may be done to rephrase awkward sentence construction or grammar that would distract from the information provided by the source or to make information more concise.
 In all instances, the intention of the original quote will be preserved.